How to Speed Up your Slow Windows PC?

 #13 Compatibility of Drivers and Programs

-One of the biggest reason why your Windows PC is running slow might be due to outdated Drivers and other Programs.
+One of the biggest reasons why your Windows PC is running slow might be due to outdated Drivers and other Programs.
 You could also face some sort of problems with an incompatible driver on your system.

-I always keep my Windows PC updated to latest Drivers and Softwares.
+I always keep my Windows PC updated to the latest Drivers and Softwares.
 Hence, it is fitting to install proper drivers i.e. accumulated with your operating system.